ComputationalLaw/2017-MIT-IAP-ComputationalLaw/README.md

 * **Working Course Syllabus:** [https://computationallaw.github.io/2017-MIT-IAP-COURSE](https://computationallaw.github.io/2017-MIT-IAP-COURSE)

-* **Special Opportunity for Area Professionals:** Top practitioners, thought leaders and industry innovators in the areas of digital property, digital transactions and digital identity will be invited to participate in select lecture and discussion sessions of this course and to provide feedback for student projects.
-Interested Boston area professionals with expertice and creative ideas related to computational law are invited to contact Dazza Greenwood about potential opportunities to get involved.

 # Schedule

 Check this space after the DataVR Course Module concludes on January 24, 2017 for links to reading and background materials, scheduled speakers, small group exercises and tutorials sessions.
 The schedule will feature: